RCGP Northern Ireland

 Quality patient care is a priority for RCGP Northern Ireland and it is important to recognise general practice at its best.
 The Annual RCGP Northern Ireland Excellence in General Practice Awards, create an opportunity for patients and practice teams to recognise the dedication of those who play an important role in ensuring the quality of care for their patients.

-The Awards evening itself will take place on the 24th May 2014 in the Galgorm Resort and Spa, County Antrim.
+The 2013-2014 Awards were held on the 24 May in the Galgorm Resort and Spa, County Antrim.

 For more information please contact firstname.lastname@example.org or call us on 020 3188 7727.